 We were a bit concerned about finding a hostel that would let us check in so late, but luckily At Home Hostel went above and beyond to accommodate us.
 The hostel was only a 5-minute walk away from the train station, which meant we didn’t have to worry about trying to get a taxi at 1 am.

 Nice, the hostel owner, left our key hidden under a helmet, a lovely handwritten note with directions to our room and the WiFi code.
 She understands us millennials so well.

-First, we woke him up coming into the room and me whispering a series of fuck's after I walked into my bed post.
-Then my alarm went off at 3 am to remind me to start charging Eleanor's phone.
-I had managed to leave my portable charger at home despite having spent the whole day charging it for this trip.
+First, we woke him up coming into the room and me whispering a series of fuck’s after I walked into my bedpost.
+Then my alarm went off at 3 am to remind me to start charging Eleanor’s phone.
 And finally again at 6 am when we had to get up for our tour.

 The glares, over-dramatic sighs and angry duvet cover rolling was intense folks.

 Arriving at Khao Yai National Park

 After scoffing down a cup of coffee and some toast, it was time for our full day tour of Khao Yai National Park with Bobby’s Jungle Tours!
 We had planned to do the trip independently and hire a guide, but after looking at what was included in this tour, it worked out cheaper.

 - Pickup and drop off at your hotel/hostel.

 - A 3-hour hike going past the watchtower.